 A new Bitcoin scam has been reported to use top UK celebrity chef Gordon Ramsay for reasons related to fake celebrity endorsements.
 Our staff of gossip columnists started to roam the internet and launched a little investigation into what seems to be a new crypto scam dubiously named “Bitcoin Champion”.
 After checking a few Bitcoin Champion reviews we managed to connect the dots and understand what happened here and why online scammers are exploiting the latest Bitcoin “wave of success” in order to promote various get-rich-quick schemes such as the latest Bitcoin Champion.

 At first glance when we checked we saw about 3 fake Bitcoin Champion reviews which endorsed this software.
 This didn’t make much sense to us since we have seen these types of scams before and know how they look and behave.
 However, when we checked again we noticed a website named Scam Crypto Robots which blasted the Bitcoin Champion scam and that’s when we realized how the scammers operate.
+More recently the same scammers have started peddling a new scam named Bitcoin Prime, and are now promoting it in the same way using the likes of Amazon Boss Jeff Bezos and wealth guru Elon Musk.

 Bitcoin Champion Fake News Gordon Ramsay